DNA Testing – Appleton, Wisconsin

 Workforce Screening, Digitally Delivered

-Types of DNA Tests at our Appleton WI clinics:
+Types of DNA Tests at our Appleton, Wisconsin clinics:

 Paternity Testing can conclusively establish whether or not a man is the biological father of a child.

 Relationship Testing for other close family relationships can be performed at our testing centers.
 Our DNA testing services can confirm or deny biological relationships between grandparents, grandchildren, siblings, half-siblings, aunts, uncles, nieces and nephews: